justinbachtell/justinbachtell/README.md

 ## 🌱 What I'm learning

-I'm currently learning Rust, React Native, and cybersecurity.
+I'm currently learning Rust, Python, React Native, and cybersecurity.
 I'm also interested in exploring .NET, C#, and intelligence analysis.

 ## 🎓 Certifications